False discovery rate smoothing: Examples

 \subsection{Finding significant regions in fMRI}

-To show the method in a more realistic scenario, we analyzed data from an fMRI experiment on spatial working memory.
+To show the performance of FDR smoothing in a more realistic scenario, we analyzed data from an fMRI experiment on spatial working memory.
 The experiment and analysis protocol are described in detail in Appendix \ref{app:fmri_details}.

 The upper left panel of Figure \ref{fig:russ_example_slice} shows an image of $z$ scores, often called the statistical parametric map, arising from the experiment and model.
 Signals correspond to regions of the brain that exhibit systematically different levels of activity across the two experimental conditions (difficult versus easy spatial working memory tasks).
 The full 3D image has $128 \times 128 \times 75 \approx 1.23$ million voxels.
 The left panel of Figure \ref{fig:russ_example_slice} shows a single $128 \times 128$ horizontal section in which the large $z$ scores exhibit an obvious pattern of spatial clustering.
 The shapes of these clusters suggest the underlying brain regions associated with the specific cognitive task under study.